formsandlines/formform-js/README.md

 ## Further information

-If you want to learn more about the ideas and theories *formform* is based on, here are some helpful resources:
+If you want to learn more about the calculus, ideas and theories *formform* is based on, here are some helpful resources:

 - [About uFORM iFORM](https://uformiform.info) (mostly German as is the language of the book by Ralf Peyn, but you can try [DeepL](https://www.deepl.com/translator) to translate the gist of it)
 - [Here is a list of links](https://uformiform.info/#section_recommendations) on the theoretical background behind uFORM iFORM (mostly German resources, but you can just translate the keywords and google them)